GetStream/stream-chat-ruby/README.md

 - Merge the pull request.

 Once the PR is merged, it automatically kicks off another job which will upload the Gem to RubyGems.org and creates a GitHub release.

+## We are hiring!

+We've recently closed a [$38 million Series B funding round](https://techcrunch.com/2021/03/04/stream-raises-38m-as-its-chat-and-activity-feed-apis-power-communications-for-1b-users/) and we keep actively growing.
+Our APIs are used by more than a billion end-users, and you'll have a chance to make a huge impact on the product within a team of the strongest engineers all over the world.

+Check out our current openings and apply via [Stream's website](https://getstream.io/team/#jobs).